zkoss/zkessentials-book/handling_user_input/mvvm_approach.md

 ![ ](../images/ze-Mvvm-databinding-role.png  " center | 600px")

 Let's demonstrate how to make *Listbox* load a list of country name from the ViewModel.
-We have talked about the [ data model concept](Tutorial/Chapter5:Handling User_Input#Initialize_Profile_Form "wikilink") in MVC approach section, and we also need to prepare a model object that are defined in one of our ViewModel's properties, `countryList`.
+We have talked about the data model concept in previous MVC approach section, and we also need to prepare a model object that are defined in one of our ViewModel's properties, `countryList`.
 You might find `getCountryList()` return a `List` instead of a `ListModelList`, but don't worry.
 ZK will convert it automatically.
 We